se-edu/learningresources/contents/swift/welcome-to-swift.md

 Reading the [Language Guide in the official documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/) is definitely recommended, since it explains everything quite clearly, albeit quite verbose.

-If the you're just looking to take a dip into Swift, here are the [basics](https://guides.codepath.com/ios/Swift-Basics) you'll need to understand.
+If you're just looking to take a dip into Swift, here are the [basics](https://guides.codepath.com/ios/Swift-Basics) you'll need to understand.

-And if you are really pressed for time, here are a [bunch](https://mhm5000.gitbooks.io/swift-cheat-sheet/content/index.html) of [cheatsheets](https://koenig-media.raywenderlich.com/uploads/2014/06/RW-Swift-Cheatsheet-0_7.pdf).
+And if you are really pressed for time, here's a [couple](https://mhm5000.gitbooks.io/swift-cheat-sheet/content/index.html) of [cheatsheets](https://koenig-media.raywenderlich.com/uploads/2014/06/RW-Swift-Cheatsheet-0_7.pdf).

 # Cool Features